 What to do with your collected hay samples?

-To obtain a complete nutrient analysis, forage samples can be submitted to your Area Sales Manager.
+To obtain a complete nutrient analysis, VitaFerm customers planning to use VitaFerm in their ration can contact their local dealer about hay testing.
 Dairyland Laboratories, Inc., completes lab analysis and results will be emailed to the producer, dealer and ASM.

 The next step in ensuring your nutritional program will help you maximize animal performance is working with your local dealer and/or ASM.
 They will submit your results to the nutritionists at BioZyme®.
 Our nutrition team can provide assistance in ration formulation based off of your production scenario to help you better achieve your performance expectations.